Let’s talk about what questions to ask a divorce lawyer.

 Related: Dissolution vs Divorce

-This is really a question to ask a divorce lawyer BEFORE the consultation.
+These are questions to ask a divorce lawyer BEFORE the consultation.

 They will be able to tell you everything that you need to bring to the consultation.